slackapi/template-announcement-approvals/README.md

     * `conversations:read`
 1. Enable the events (See below *Enable the Events API*)
 1. Enable the interactive messages (See below *Enable Interactive Messages*)
-1. Click 'Save Changes' and install the app
 1. Click 'Save Changes' and install the app (You should get an OAuth access token after the installation

 #### Run locally or [![Remix on Glitch](https://cdn.glitch.com/2703baf2-b643-4da7-ab91-7ee2a2d00b5b%2Fremix-button.svg)](https://glitch.com/edit/#!/remix/slack-announcements-approval-blueprint)